bczsalba/pytermgui/docs/tim/usage.md

 ### Define

-You can also define macros using the [define](/reference/pytermgui/markup/language#pytermgui.markup.language.define) method.
+You can also define macros using the [define](/reference/pytermgui/markup/language/#pytermgui.markup.language.MarkupLanguage.define) method.
 Macros are Python functions you can call from TIM to transform your text.
-They can **only** be referenced from TIM, definition must come from the outer Python context.
+They can **only** be referenced from TIM; their definitions must come from the outer Python context.

 There are a couple of simple macros defined by default, such as `!upper`, `!capitalize` and `!lower`.
 These are all tied to the respective Python `str` methods.